The strange but true account of imagining and writing up the 33rd year (1986/1987) of Bill Drummond’s life, for his The Life Model memoir.

 It’s 2022 – What can we see through the 1986/1987 portal?

 I corresponded with the KLF/Bill Drummond almost forty years earlier.
 Now, I had been randomly selected and randomly allocated to go back to that very era.
 William Burroughs believed that through cut-ups the truth leaks out.
 I certainly felt like a Space Cadet travelling through time to write up Bill Drummond’s 33rd year.
 I wanted to embrace and perhaps relive the context of that time and that space.
-My background reading suggested that Bill Drummond wasn’t a Velvet Underground fan and certainly, he had some ‘issues’ with Andy Warhol.
+My background reading suggested that Bill Drummond definitely wasn’t a Velvet Underground fan and certainly, he had some ‘issues’ with Andy Warhol.
+So potential for some creative discord there.

 G.P.O on United by Throbbing Gristle sang ‘You become me, and I become you’.
 I had to go back to my 1986/1987 self.
-Back to the music that was enthusing and informing me, catch a wave and surf the creative emotions of that era if I was to become Bill Drummond.
+Back to the music that was enthusing and informing me.
+I would have to catch a wave and surf the creative emotions of that era, if I was to become Bill Drummond.
 Whereas for Bill Drummond and Lou Reed, Elvis had provided a background soundtrack for their evolving musical passions.
 For myself, the Velvet Underground was the mood music playing in my 1986/1987 head.

 Velvet Underground songs enabled a creative portal between today and yesterday to open up.
 I wrote up the 33rd– year chapter of Bill Drummond’s life using lyrics and their associated stories from Velvet Underground songs.
 The opening paragraph of the chapter hopefully illustrates my emotions.